commerce-agent/cap/docs/index.md

 - :material-format-list-bulleted-type:{ .lg .middle } **Explore Key Topics**

-    Learn more about specific aspects of AICP.
+    Learn more about specific aspects of CAP.

     [:octicons-arrow-right-24: Why A2A](./topics/why-a2a.md)
     <!-- Example: [:octicons-arrow-right-24: Personalization & Consent](./topics/personalization.md) -->

 - :material-forum-outline:{ .lg .middle } **Community & Contributions** (Future)

-    Learn how to contribute to the AICP standard and connect with the community.
+    Learn how to contribute to the CAP standard and connect with the community.
     <!-- Link to contribution guidelines or discussion forum when available -->

 </div>